Corvan/mailpit-api-client/README.rst

 pytest
 ______

-In order to provide some convenience a :py:func:`pytest.fixtures <pytest.fixture>` has been created.
+In order to provide some convenience a `pytest.fixture` has been created.